polterguy/magic.endpoint/README.md

 * `DELETE`
 * `PATCH`

-The default service implementation, will resolve everything after the _"magic/"_ parts in the given URL, to a Hyperlambda file that can be found relatively beneath your _"/files/"_ folder.
+The default service implementation will resolve everything after the _"magic/"_ parts in the given URL, to a Hyperlambda file that can be found relatively beneath your _"/files/"_ folder.
 Although, technically, exactly where you physically put your files on disc, can be configured through your _"appsettings.json"_ file.
 The HTTP VERB is assumed to be the last parts of your